OsamaHassa/SWAT-SOC/README.md

 1. Modified SWAT2012 Fortran source code

-2. New economic input files (crop portfolios for each policy shock)
+2. New economic input files (crop portfolio for each policy shock)

 3. Example workflows for running the dynamic hydro-economic scenarios